-The PlayOn Media Server costs about $45 (one-time fee), but according to my experience it is definitely worth it.
+The PlayOn Media Server costs about $60 (one-time fee), but according to my experience it is definitely worth it.

 In order to register your copy, open PlayOn Settings (Go to Start / All Programs / PlayOn / PlayOn Settings) and enter the license information on the Registration tab.

 Next, go to Videos menu in the XBMC.
 Select Files > Add Videos… > Browse > UPnP Devices > PlayOn (your computer name) and select OK.

-Continue reading more advanced instructions here, if you want to seamlessly integrate Netflix and Hulu into XBMC running on Raspberry Pi.
+Continue reading more advanced instructions here, if you want to seamlessly integrate Netflix and Hulu into XBMC (Kodi).